How our UTI gummies work

 What are PACs?

 PACs or proanthocyanidins are polyphenolic compounds found in a wide range of foods.
 The PACs found in cranberries are unique.
-They contain linkages that are associated with preventing bacterial adhesion in certain parts of the body, including the urinary tract.
+They contain special DNA molecular linkages that are associated with preventing bacterial adhesion in certain parts of the body, including the urinary tract.
 They’re the only PACs that support urinary tract health.

 Why is 36 mg of PAC the right amount for a UTI gummy?